 - A special telephone instrument is required.

-- User dials an access code and gets acceptance tone.
+- The user dials an access code and gets an acceptance tone.

 - The Billing is debited to an account number (Telephone no.) as defined by the card.

 - In another variation of the service, the account number can be given through a DTMF telephone instrument.